Tang Shu Shuen

 Tang Shu Shuen (唐書璇 (Táng Shūxuán); born 1941) is a former Hong Kong film director.
 Though her film career was brief, she was a trailblazer for socially critical art cinema in Hong Kong's populist film industry, as well as its first noted woman director.
+Operating as the territory's only female film director during the 1960s and 1970s, she was among the few Chinese women directors working in cinema during that era.